architect/sandbox/readme.md

   - Defaults to `http`
   - Can be one of `http` (aliased to `httpv2`), `httpv1`, `rest`
 - `cwd` - **String** - Specify a working directory (handy for aiming Sandbox at test mocks)
+- `env` - **Object** - Environment variables for Lambda invocations in automated testing
+  - String values overwrite env vars of the same name set via `.env` or `prefs.arc` files
+  - `undefined` values delete any env vars of the same name set via `.env` or `prefs.arc` files
 - `port` - **String or Number** - Specify HTTP port
   - Defaults to `3333`
 - `quiet` - **Boolean** - Disables (most) logging